top of page

 The adolescent years cover a broad range of ages, therefore it is an individual consideration if parents should attend with the young person or they attend alone.
 Younger adolescents may prefer a parent to be present most of the time, while older adolescents may prefer to attend independently.

 In most cases the parent will be included in the first session so that everyone is on the same page regarding how therapy works and can contribute their perspectives on the presenting issues.
-After that the young person chooses whether their parents are present or not, and commonly there is a combination of both.
-Some sessions are useful for parents to be part of in order to help them understand their child’s issues and what helps and doesn’t, while at other times it is better for the young person to explore the issues without concern for parental approval.
+After that the young person is given the choice about whether their parent(s) are present in subsequent sessions.
+It is often useful for parent(s) to attend some sessions in order to help them understand their child’s issues and what they can and can't do to help their child.
+It is also helpful for the young person to have other sessions on their own so they can explore the issues without concern for parental approval.

 Q4/